East Hampshire District CouncilDial-a-Ride

 Dial-a-Ride vehicles also carry passengers in wheelchairs.

-Where it is available:
+Where it is available?

-Local service covering: Basingstoke and Deane, East Hampshire (Hampshire).
+Local service (East Hampshire, Basingstoke and Deane).

 What it costs: